PepUpStudios/unity-design-extensions/README.md

 ### What does core repository contain?
 [State model](Assets/Core%20Collections/Framework/README.md), [event system](Assets/Core%20Collections/Framework/Event/README.md), and [state conditions](Assets/Core%20Collections/Framework/Conditions/README.md).

-### Is it compatible with my game?
+### Is the framework compatible with my game?
-It's a one size fits all! *UDE* tools are extensible, making it compatible with all gaming genres/platforms including yours.
+It's a one size fits all! the scripts are extensible, making it compatible with all gaming genres/platforms including yours.

-### Is it optimized?
+### Is the framework optimized?
 Yes, these scripts have been inspired from many sources, combined and improved over time.
 It's light and works on all platforms including mobile platforms.

 ### What are the advantages of *UDE* Event System over Unity Event System?